 - Jumping

 - O Barking

 - Excessive pulling

 - O Biting leash, grabbing clothes

 - Reactivity (barking, lunging)

 - Mounting

+- Not wanting to walk/return to kennel

 - Others?

 Why is the dog doing that?

 The ABC's of Behavior

 ABC's of Behavior

 - Antecedent: Something in the environment that triggers the behavior - O Behavior: What the animal does to influence the outcome in that environment - O Consequence: What happens to make that behavior more or less likely in the future - Reinforcement: Makes the behavior more likely to happen - O Punishment: Makes the behavior less likely to happen - Reinforcement drives behavior!